-The B SIG is organized into 3 different pace levels -- 16, 17 and 18.
-(Bear in mind that in NYCC lingo, a pace level - 16, 17 or 18 - refers to the level at which the group can cruise along for extended distances over reasonably flat terrain.
-That's very different from an average speed, which is typically at least 3 miles slower.)
-Within each pace level, we'll place you in an individual team consisting of +/- 12 SIGgies, a team leader and 2 - 3 co-leaders.
+The B SIG is organized into 3 different pace levels - 15/16, 17 and 18.
+Bear in mind that in NYCC lingo, the pace level number refers to the speed at which the group can comfortably cruise along for extended distances over reasonably flat terrain.
+That's very different from an average speed, which is typically at least 3 miles slower.
+Within each pace level, we'll place you in an individual team consisting of +/- 9 SIGgies, a team leader and 2 co-leaders.
 Most of your interaction in the SIG will be with your leader and co-leaders, and of course the other riders in your group.
 Each pace level also has a captain who acts as sort of administrative head of each level.

 The B SIG lasts for 10 weeks.
-The first week consists of an indoor orientation session lasting 60-90 minutes, followed by a classification ride of 6 laps in Prospect Park.
+The first week consists of a virtual orientation session lasting 60-90 minutes and your self-timed classification ride.
 The next 9 weeks are a series of progressively longer rides.